mehdiWebDev/RN-Goals-liste/README.md

-TO run the projet use : npm start
+To run the projet use : npm start